 We flew in from Miami and struggled with the time difference and jet-lag.
 That´s why we spent our days less touristy and put more time into acclimatization.
 In addition, we had underestimated the Spanish winter and were used to Caribbean temperatures.
-So we spent some time shopping for warm clothes and only checked out the “Sagrada Familia” and the Park Güell.
+So, we spent some time shopping for warm clothes and only checked out the “Sagrada Familia” and the Park Güell.
 The rest of the time, we walked through the city and let ourselves drift without any destination.
-Here are some photos I took during our strolls:

-The construction of the church is financed exclusively through donations amounting to about 18-22 million euros per year.
+The construction of the church is financed exclusively through donations amounting to 18-22 million euros per year.
 By the way, every cent that can not be installed in one year is donated.
 So far, tourists have access to parts of the interior and the completed towers that are accessed by elevators.
-The single ticket costs about 15.
+The single ticket costs 15.
 Euro.
 We left the visit of the interior for the next stay in Barcelona.
-Some pictures of the church from outside can be found in the galleries.

 Park Güell is named after Eusebi Güell.
 This entrepreneur and politician commissioned the park and had it designed and built by Antoni Gaudi between 1900-1914.
 He dispensed of large excavation work and adapted the park to the natural hillside.
 In total, the attraction, which combines nature and art in a unique way, extends over approximately 17 hectares.
 Worth mentioning is the wonderful view over the city to the sea.
 There are beautiful mosaics everywhere, that have been inexpensively organized from waste from the nearby ceramic factories.

 Personally, I liked the native green parrots in the park best.
 These nest in the palm trees and can be heard throughout the area.
-It was unclear to me, that Spain’s wildlife is so different to the German.
+It was unclear to me, that Spain’s wildlife is so different from the German.
 I became more aware of this when we visited the Ebro Delta a few kilometers from Barcelona.
 Here, flamingos from Africa immigrate to breed.
-You can find some pictures in the following gallery:

 In general, Barcelona is one of my favorite cities in Europe.
-The atmosphere is very relaxed, the people friendly and everything simply fits in a beautiful picture.
-I can only recommend a visit and will be spending some more time on site myself.
+The atmosphere is relaxed, the people friendly and lots of small things create a beautiful picture.
+I can only recommend a visit and will be spending more time on site myself.
 The next reports are about Girona, Vinaros and Peniscola as well as Valencia.